 - Daily activity: My target is to have more than 12,500 steps per day.
 This is relatively easy to achieve on run, hike, or snowshoe days, but can be a challenge otherwise.
 BTW, I put my fitbit in my sock while cycling–I’m getting credit for that

 - Mobility/stretch/yoga session: Contributing to my overall goal of having a full range of motion.
 I am currently nowhere near that

-- Daily unwind: Being able to switch off from the work day for me is critical to reduce other habits like excessive TV, social media, and red wine
+- Daily unwind routine: Being able to switch off from the work day for me is critical to reduce other habits like excessive TV, social media, and red wine

 - Evening prep: Get my gear, nutrition, and calendar ready for the next day.
 Many of my missed training sessions and sub par meal choices were simply due to lack of prep